sangeetha-murugesan-sda9/Food-Truck-Yum-Yum-Gimme-Sum/README.md

 or
 yarn start

-Open http://localhost:3000 in your browser. or
+Open http://localhost:3000 in your browser or
-Install Vite latest version.
+Install Vite latest version and
 Open http://localhost:5173 in your browser.

 # Available Scripts